LahcenEzzara/hellofx-cli-javafx/README.md

 ### Common Issues

+1. **"Module not found: javafx.controls" Error**:
+   - This error typically occurs when the `PATH_TO_FX` environment variable is not set correctly.
+   - Solution:
+     - Ensure you've set the environment variable in the current PowerShell session:
+       ```powershell
+       $env:PATH_TO_FX = "C:\javafx-sdk-17.0.14\lib"
+       ```
+     - Check that the path is correct and points to the `lib` directory
+     - Verify the variable is set correctly by running `echo $env:PATH_TO_FX`
+     - Make sure the JavaFX SDK is actually installed at the specified location

-1. **Java Version Mismatch**:
+2. **Java Version Mismatch**:
    - Ensure that the JDK version matches the JavaFX SDK version.
 For example, if you are using JavaFX 17, make sure you have JDK 17 installed.

-2. **Module Not Found**:
-   - If you encounter errors like `module not found`, ensure that the `--add-modules` flag includes all necessary modules (e.g., `javafx.controls`, `javafx.fxml`).

 3. **Environment Variable Not Set**:
-   - If the `PATH_TO_FX` environment variable is not set correctly, the compilation or runtime will fail.
-Double-check the path and ensure it points to the `lib` directory of the JavaFX SDK.
+   - Remember that PowerShell environment variables are session-specific.
+If you close PowerShell and open it again, you'll need to set the `PATH_TO_FX` variable again.
+   - To make the setting permanent, you can add it to your PowerShell profile:
+     ```powershell
+     notepad $PROFILE
+     ```
+     Add the line `$env:PATH_TO_FX = "C:\javafx-sdk-17.0.14\lib"` to the profile file.

 4. **Class Not Found**:
    - Ensure that the `HelloFX.class` file is in the same directory as your command prompt or PowerShell session, or specify the correct path to the class file.